Danilo-Araujo-Silva/phpmath-site/readme.md

 PHPMath
 =======
-PHPMath is a project to run Mathematica® function throught PHP.
+PHPMath is a project to run Mathematica® functions throught PHP.

 Install
 =======